sneakysneak/docs/pages/installing-templates-api/account-connector-authentication.md

 For each connector requiring authentication, take your user through the appropriate flow.

+### Checking the required Authentication Type

-Check the authentication type that the installed Account Connector requires.
+To check the authentication type that the installed Account Connector requires, make the following call:

 Request: